 How to start passive investing

 Passive investing is ideal for investors who don’t relish the idea of spending hours on manual portfolio management and yet want a better return on their investments.
-To get started on your own passive investing journey, click here to view a suitable ETF portfolio for your investment goals and risk profile.
+To get started on your own passive investing journey, click here to view which diversified ETF portfolio best suits your investment goals and risk profile.